openstack-archive/sahara/doc/source/intro/overview.rst

     * to ease the configuration of such parameters, configurable templates are provided.

-* provision the cluster; sahara will provision VMs, install and configure the data processing framework.
+* provision the cluster; sahara will provision nodes (VMs or baremetal), install and configure the data processing framework.
 * perform operations on the cluster; add or remove nodes.
 * terminate the cluster when it is no longer needed.